Drafting homelessness decision letters

 Avoiding the pitfalls

 Improving how staff approach decision letters must be based on a thorough understanding of the legal rules governing how decisions must be made.
-Put another way, decision-makers must understand the public law errors that would render their decisions unlawful.
+Put another way, decision-makers must understand the public law errors which make decisions unlawful.

 Attendees will therefore also learn how improving their drafting skills relates to wider principles on which good decision making is based (i.e. the public law grounds for judicial review).